sc-ventures/cloudbreak-documentation/docs/autoscaling.md

 Auto scaling is disabled by default.

-If you have previously enabled it for a given cluster and you would like to disable it, you can do it from the cluster details page:
+If you have previously enabled it for a given cluster and you would like to disable it, you can do it from the cluster's **autoscaling SLA policies** page:

 1. Click on the cluster tile to navigate to cluster **details** page.
 2. Click **autoscaling SLA policies**.